-For example, iGaming personalises 21% of all its display ads, while retail personalises just 11% of all its display campaigns.
-Yet, with increasing CTR rates, the opportunity to increase ad performance through greater personalised content and messaging is clear.
+For example, iGaming personalizes 21% of all its display ads, while retail personalizes just 11% of all its display campaigns.
+Yet, with increasing CTR rates and consumers spending more on brands that offer personalized experiences, the opportunity to increase ad performance through greater personalized content and messaging is clear.

-Therefore, in this article we will explain the different types of personalisation you can do with display advertising to drive results.
+In this article, we will explain the different types of personalization you can do with display advertising to drive results.
 Including:

 1. User journey targeting